Dr John Clarke

 Dr John Wedgwood Clarke (Queens Building Rm 218) is a poet, prose nonfiction writer, editor and academic.
 He builds creative-critical dialogue and collaborative practices into his writing and teaching.

 His 2017 poetry collection, Landfill, explores the poetics of rubbish and marine ecology.
 It was funded by Arts Council England and The Leverhulme Trust.
 Poems have been included in PN Review, Poetry Review, Poetry Ireland, POEM, Poetry Wales, The New Statesman, The Guardian and others.
 Dr Clarke was interviewed and read from the collection on BBCR4 Today Programme.
 His new collection Boy Thing will be published by Arc Publications in 2023.

-Dr Clarke is Principal Investigator of the £168k AHRC-funded Leadership Fellowship project: 'Red River: Listening to a Polluted River', which runs from 1 December 2019 to 31 May 2021.
+Dr Clarke is Principal Investigator of the £206k AHRC-funded Leadership Fellowship project: 'Red River: Listening to a Polluted River', which runs from 1 December 2019 to 31 May 2021.
 He discusses the project in its planning stage on the BBC R3 programmed Free Thinking.
 Visit the project website here.
 And you can find our more about the current state of the project via the Green Thinking Podcast on BBC Sounds available here.